2022 Newcastle City Council election: History

-Council term
+Election background

-Following the 2021 election, Nick Kemp challenged Nick Forbes for the council leadership.
-Forbes had served as a councillor since 2000, as Labour group leader since 2007 and council leader since 2011.
-Kemp had served as a councillor since 2002, and in 2020 had resigned as cabinet member for environmental and regulatory services, saying that he was being undermined.
-At the time, Forbes said that he had recently received complaints about Kemp.
-Kemp stood against Forbes at the Labour Group's post-election annual general meeting; while another councillor, Karen Kilgour stood against the incumbent deputy leader Joyce McCarty.
-Forbes won the contest with 30 votes to Kemp's 22.
-Kilgour, regarded as an ally to Kemp, was elected deputy leader by 28 votes to 24.
+Following the 2021 election, Nick Kemp challenged Nick Forbes for the leadership of the Labour group.
+Forbes had served as a councillor since 2000, as Labour group leader since 2007 and as council leader since 2011.
+Kemp had served as a councillor since 2002 and had resigned as cabinet member for environmental and regulatory services in 2020, saying that he was being undermined; Forbes said at the time that he had recently received complaints about Kemp.
+Karen Kilgour also challenged the incumbent deputy group leader, Joyce McCarty.
+Forbes defeated Kemp by 30 votes to 22, while Kilgour, regarded as an ally of Kemp, defeated McCarty by 28 votes to 24.